lutztalk/mcp-webexcalling/README.md

 - *"List all users at location X"*
 - *"Create a new call queue called Support"*
 - *"Assign phone number +1234567890 to user john@example.com"*
+- *"Generate an activation code for user john@example.com"*
+- *"Create a device with MAC address AABBCCDDEEFF and model Cisco 8841"*

 ### Direct API Usage